Andriy Bandera: Biography

-Andriy was born in 1882 in the then-Austro-Hungarian town of Stryj in the Lviv region in the family of Mikhail and Evfrosina Rosalia Beletskaya.
+Andriy was born in 1882 in the then-Austro-Hungarian town of Stryj in the Lviv region in the family of Mykhailo and Yevfrosyniia Rosalia Beletska.

 In 1898, Andriy Bandera graduated with honours from the 4th grade of the Imperial-Royal Stryj Gymnasium, and in 1899 from the 5th grade with the first degree.
 According to the report of the management of this institution, in 1902 he graduated from VIII grade, passed the final exams, and received a certificate of maturity (in electronic versions of articles about Priest Andriy Bandera in "Encyclopedia of Ukrainian History" and "Encyclopedia of Modern Ukraine" is mentioned that graduation took place in 1905).
 Andriy Bandera graduated from the Faculty of Theology in Lviv University in 1906.
 In the same year, in November, he married the priest's daughter Miroslava Vladimirovna Glodzinskaya and was ordained.

 He had an active political position during his studies at the gymnasium and joined the Ukrainian National Democratic Party.
 During the elections, Andriy was engaged in political explanatory work among the peasants and was a member of the Shevchenko Scientific Society since 1910.

-The house of Andriy Bandera was frequently visited by active participants in the Ukrainian national life of Galicia (Eastern Europe), in particular: Pavlo Glodzinsky - one of the founders of the "Butter Union" and "Farmer" (Ukrainian economic institutions), Yaroslav Vesolovsky - Ambassador of the Vienna Parliament, sculptor Mykhailo Havrylko and others.
+The house of Andriy Bandera was frequently visited by active participants in the Ukrainian national life of Galicia, in particular: Pavlo Glodzinsky - one of the founders of the "Butter Union" and "Farmer" (Ukrainian economic institutions), Yaroslav Vesolovsky - Ambassador of the Vienna Parliament, sculptor Mykhailo Havrylko and others.

 In October–November 1918, Andriy Bandera was one of the organisers of the Ukrainian government in Kaluski County.
 He formed military units from the peasants of the surrounding villages, armed with weapons hidden in 1917.

 In 1919, Andriy was a delegate of the Ukrainian National Council of the West Ukrainian People's Republic in Stanislaviv from Kaluski County, and voted for the Act of Unification.
 During the Polish-Ukrainian War, he voluntarily joined the Ukrainian Galician Army, where in 1919–1920 he served as chaplain of the 9th Regiment.